Ennoriel/svelte-reveal.js/README.md

 </Notes>
 ```

+Alternatively, you can also use the `Slide` `notes` props to define a note.

 ## Acknowledgements

- - [svelte-slides](https://github.com/rajasegar/svelte-slides) is a template if you want to use reveal.js I was inspired from.
+- [svelte-slides](https://github.com/rajasegar/svelte-slides) is a template for using reveal.js I was inspired by.